• Home

 Vaginitis can sometimes be treated by over-the-counter, anti-yeast remedies.
 Good products such as Monistat can even be purchased online.

 And a topical steroid cream can help with the itching.
 In extreme cases, I have found Cortizone brings almost immediate relief.
-At worst, you should find that if you apply it before bed, everything is much, much happier by morning!
+If you apply it before bed, everything is much, much happier by morning!

 If a single application of an anti-yeast remedy does not work, see a doctor to get an antifungal to treat it.